Uttam1728/engineering-best-practices/rules/06-database-design-rules.md

 - **Rule**: Implement database migration strategies
 - **Category**: Database Design
 - **Description**: Use versioned database migrations to manage schema changes safely.
 Implement backward-compatible changes when possible and plan for rollback scenarios.

-### DD6: Design for Performance and Scalability
-- **Rule**: Design for performance and scalability
-- **Category**: Database Design
-- **Description**: Design database schemas that can handle growth in data volume and user load.
-Consider partitioning, sharding, and query optimization strategies from the beginning.